Pedestrian Accidents In Tennessee Involving Crosswalks

 - Pedestrian Duties.
 Pedestrian must follow all traffic control signals.
 Also, pedestrians are strictly prohibited from crossing a road in an area that is not the crosswalk.
 When sidewalks are available, pedestrians must use these areas to walk.
 In the event that no sidewalk is available, pedestrians should walk on the left side of the road facing towards traffic.

 Pedestrians and motor vehicle drivers who violate applicable laws can end up facing significant fines and even time in jail for the most serious offenses.
 Individuals who have prior records of such activity are likely to be assigned even more significant penalties.

-Contact An Experienced Accident Attorney
+Contact An Experienced Accident Lawyer

 If you were in a pedestrian accident involving a motor vehicle, you likely have questions about which parties are reasonable and whether you should bring a personal injury claim.
-One of the first steps to take in responding to such a tragic incident is to contact an experienced Tennessee accident attorney at Calhoun Law PLC, who has helped many other pedestrians who have been involved in similar situations.
+One of the first steps to take in responding to such a tragic incident is to contact an experienced Tennessee accident lawyer at Calhoun Law PLC, who has helped many other pedestrians who have been involved in similar situations.